Class 11 Computer Science Notes

 📌 Python Tuple

 Tuples are ordered, immutable sequences — like lists that cannot be modified after creation.
-This note explains tuple creation (with and without parentheses), accessing elements, slicing, tuple packing and unpacking, and built-in methods count() and index().
-Also discusses when to prefer tuples over lists, why immutability is useful for data integrity, and how Python uses tuples internally for multiple return values.
+This note explains tuple creation, accessing elements, slicing, packing and unpacking, and built-in methods count() and index().
+Also covers when to prefer tuples over lists and why immutability is useful for data integrity.

 Read Notes →